-Every fall and spring semester, the Department of Integrative Biology provides funds that are allocated competitively to IB-affiliated graduate students to help them achieve their career goals.
-Students can apply for up to \$12,000 during their time as a graduate student, to cover for example purchase of supplies, research-related travel, or workshop fees.
-Please note that these funds are not guaranteed, but awarded by the discretion of the IB Awards Committee.
-Once funding is awarded to a student, the student has about 6 months to claim these funds, otherwise the funds are forfeited and the student has to reapply during another competition.
-If the student does not claim all awarded funds, the funds will remain available to them to apply for at a later date.
+Every fall and spring semester, the IB-Department provides funds that are allocated competitively to IBaffiliated graduate students to help them achieve their career goals.
+Students can apply for up to \$12,000 during their time as a graduate student, for example to cover purchase of supplies, research-related travel, or workshop fees.
+Please note that these funds are not guaranteed but awarded by the discretion of the IB Awards Committee.
+Once funding is awarded to a student, the student has about 6 months to claim these funds, otherwise the funds are forfeited, and the student has to reapply during another competition.
+If the student does not claim all awarded funds, the funds will remain available to them to apply for in future competitions.
 The deadlines to claim awarded funds are October 1 and March 1 of each year.

-Please note, all funds for research and travel awards are taxed (see below), as the funds are paid from endowments directly to a student, which is considered student income.
+Please note, all funds for research and travel awards are taxed (see below), as the funds are paid from endowments directly to a student, and these payments are considered student income.